antoniopicone/lazylinux/README.md

 ### Features

-- See all your VMs in the Explorer panel with real-time status and VM details showing hostname, username, and password (hidden)
+- See all your VMs in the Explorer panel with real-time status (auto-refreshes every 10 seconds)
+- VM details showing hostname, username, and password (hidden)
 - Create VMs with a guided setup: Name → Image → Architecture → Username → Password
 - Multiple architecture supported: arm64 (native) and amd64 (emulated) with performance hints
 - SSH Integration with direct terminal connection with parsed credentials
+- Automatic hostname sanitization for VMs with underscores (e.g., `k3s_node1` → `k3s-node1.local`)

 ### Installation